davidhope/lister/README.md

 # [DLH Tech](http://www.dlhtechnologysolutions.com/) - MLS Manager

 ## MLS Manager
-The MLS Manager is a system made by David Hope for the Tom Love Group in Las Vegas, NV for managing their MLS listings.
+The MLS Manager is a poc system made by David Hope for managing MLS listings.

-This administrative system sits on top of a MySql db that's fed by a RETS Connector client pulling MLS data from the GLVAR MLS Service.
+This administrative system sits on top of a MySql db that's fed by a service client pulling MLS data from the MLS Service.